Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Comprehension and classification

 During the second half of the twentieth century, symmetry has strengthened its classificatory and predictive role.
-Originated in the 1930's by Wigner---who received in 1963 the Nobel price in physics precisely ``for his contributions to the theory of the atomic nucleus and the elementary particles, particularly through the discovery and application of fundamental symmetry principles"---our modern classification of quantum particles, whether there are supposed to be elementary or not, relies on the classification of the (linear) algebraic representations (in the sense defined in \S~\ref{subsubsec:algrep}) of groups like the Poincar\'e group (Wigner's philosophical reflections on symmetry are collected in his\citeyear*{Wigner95a} book.
-For a modern presentation of technical details see Weinberg, \citeyear*[chap.~2]{Weinberg95a}).
+Originated in the 1930's by Wigner---who received in 1963 the Nobel price in physics precisely ``for his contributions to the theory of the atomic nucleus and the elementary particles, particularly through the discovery and application of fundamental symmetry principles"---our modern classification of quantum particles, whether there are supposed to be elementary or not, relies on the classification of the (linear) algebraic representations (in the sense defined in \S~\ref{subsubsec:algrep}) of groups like the Poincar\'e group (Wigner's philosophical reflections on symmetry are collected in his \citeyear{Wigner95a} book.
+For a modern presentation of technical details see Weinberg, \citeyear[chap.~2]{Weinberg95a}).
 Unlike taxonomy of macroscopic objects, the classification of quantum particles relies on a very few parameters only, like the mass, the electric charge, the spin.
 The reason is that in quantum physics only very few observables are compatible with all the others (technically, those associated with operators that commute with all the others, which are associated with the so-called superselection rules).
 Otherwise, an observed property is generically completely erased by the measurement of an incompatible observable: quantum particles have no history nor accidents and quantum field theory naturally incorporates the indistinguishability of the particles belonging to the same class.
-Anyway, the hadron classification using the quark model or the prediction of the existence of particles like the $W^\pm$, $Z^0$ or the Higgs boson come from the Standard Model which was built on symmetry arguments.
-These provides another illustration, like in Mendeleev's contribution, that symmetry is a signature of an objective reality, the latter being taken in the sense given by Poincar\'e in the last quotation.
+Anyway, the hadron classification leading to the prediction of the $\Omega^-$ or the prediction of the existence of particles like the $W^\pm$, $Z^0$ or the Higgs boson in the Standard Model are all built on symmetry arguments (more specifically on the basis of a symmetry breaking argument).
+These provide another illustration, like in Mendeleev's contribution, that the possibility of classification is a signature of an objective reality, the latter being taken in the sense given by Poincar\'e in the last quotation.
+In the same time, this classification often reveals a substructure (the periodic table reflects the atomic structure, the ``eightfold way'' to classify the hadrons reflects the quark structure and maybe the quark and leptons classification reflects a still unknown subworld).